 - Itinerary planning service

 - Motorway tolls and taxes

-There is much to see and do in the beautiful city of Strasbourg - the grande île, which is classified as a UNESCO World Heritage Site, "petite France" and its remarkable architecture and museums.
-Why not book a guided tour and discover the pedestrian areas around the stunning Cathedral, petite France, the Covered Bridges...
+There is much to see and do in the beautiful city of Strasbourg including the grande île, which is classified as a UNESCO World Heritage Site, "petite France" as well as its remarkable architecture and museums.
+Why not book a guided tour and discover the pedestrian areas around the stunning Cathedral, petite France and the Covered Bridges...
 The list is endless!

 Since it was founded in 1949, the principal purpose of the Council of Europe has been to bring together all of the democracies of the old continent.
 The Palais de l'Europe is the headquarters of the Council and the flags of the 47 member states are lined up in front of this distinctive building.
 The Council works to promote democracy, human rights and the rule of law throughout the whole continent...

 The European Parliament is the only directly-elected body of the European Union and the 736 members are elected every 5 years by voters right across the 27 member states of the European Union.
-Visits generally last between 1 and a half and two hours, and usually consist of a guided tour of the European Parliament, including the Chamber, a video screening and a general presentation by a member of s...
+Visits generally last between 1 and a half to two hours, and usually consist of a guided tour of the European Parliament including; the Chamber, a video screening and a general presentation by a member of st...

-Strasbourg Cathedral de Notre-Dame is known as one of the most beautiful gothic cathedrals in Europe and most definitely awe-inspiring, a perfect venue for a choral performance.
+Strasbourg Cathedral de Notre-Dame is known as one of the most beautiful gothic cathedrals in Europe and most definitely awe-inspiring - a perfect venue for a choral performance.
 The 142 m spire is a masterpiece of architectural elegance and intricacy and up until the 19th century, the cathedral was the highest building in the whole of the Christian world.
-The Cathedral also houses an 18 metre astr...
+The Cathedral also houses an 18 metre ast...

 Hearings at the European Court of Human Rights are public (private hearings are only held in exceptional cases).
 Hearings last approximately 90 minutes with English and French interpretation.